deepakshilkar/snooze-tabs-experimental/README.md

-# This is a fork of the original repo and I am trying to incorporate some of the featyures from Snoozze.
+# This is a fork and I am trying to incorporate some of the featyures from Snoozze.

 # Tab Snoozer